kisenon

 creating → ready → deleting → deleted

-• creating — control plane is registering the branch with the pageserver tenant.
-Typically sub-second; longer if the pageserver is under load.
+• creating — control plane is registering the branch with the storage layer.
+Typically sub-second; longer if storage is under load.

 • ready — branch can be attached to endpoints and accept writes.